israelias/resume-ux/README.md

   - In accomodating growth and change, the site can conceivably evolve to truly adopt a nodal data structure.
   - As such, I have given myself an opportunity to revisit this project with a larger arsenal of tools and knowledge of complex data structure in the foreseeable future
   - At the very least, the stack is designed to accommodate additional section "nodes" which offer the immediate opportunity to grow and modify the stack to the extent that I understand this structure
+  - Thus the architecture not only accommodates change; it encourages a didactic approach to the notion of refactoring for a smarter data structure.

 #### Hub & Spoke + Nested List (Linked List)